meenahcodes/Tech_Innovators_HR_Analytics/README.md

 | **Excel / CSV** | Structured source data storage |
 | **GitHub** | Project documentation and version sharing |

-> SQL was not used in this version of the project.
-The analysis was completed using Power BI, Power Query, and DAX.
-If SQL is added later, it should be included in a separate `/sql` folder with documented queries.

 ---

 ## Data Sources